-Waterloo Tech Highlights for April 2021
+Waterloo Tech Highlights for May 2021

 Our goal is to provide you with a monthly primer on significant news events from private Waterloo-based technology companies in 5 minutes or less.